henriqueoz/henriqueoz/README.md

-# What's up?
+# About me

-I’m Pedro, an Information Systems undergraduate.
-I work as a full-stack web developer, using PHP with Laravel and TypeScript/JavaScript with Vue.js.

-I enjoy designing and discussing solutions with the team, bringing ideas, aligning perspectives, and aiming to deliver scalable and well-structured products.

-I’m highly motivated by new challenges, problem-solving, and learning new technologies, always pushing myself beyond the comfort zone.

-In my free time I enjoy to study game development
+I’m an Information Systems undergraduate who loves experimenting with new technologies and digging into how things work and the ideas behind them.
+In my free time, I enjoy creative things like drawing, reading, and game development.

+Most of the projects here are academic or experimental, usually around topics I’m curious about.

-### Tech Stack
+### Tech Stack (AKA things I've used professionally)

 <div>
   <img src="https://skillicons.dev/icons?i=php" height="36" alt="php logo"  />